benlye/Multi4in1-Build/README.md

    `git clone https://github.com/pascallanger/DIY-Multiprotocol-TX-Module.git`

 ## Modify the Firmware
 Use your tool of choice to make changes to the Multiprotocol Module firmware source.

-([Visual Studio Code](https://code.visualstudio.com/download) is a good option).
+[Visual Studio Code](https://code.visualstudio.com/download) is a good option.

 ## Build the Firmware
 1. Run the container, specifying the path to the Multiprotocol firmware source as a mount volume and the board type as an enviroment variable: